Student Participant Report

 For the first time, I was in the racial minority.
 I could not hide or blend.
 I lost all sense of anonymity.
 This was part of the reason that I chose to travel on a student exchange program with AFS, to Ghana.
 I wanted to test myself, to see what would be left when familiar surroundings were stripped away.

 While AFS has programs that concentrate on language study and other areas, it was community service that interested me.
-There were many countries from which to choose-like Paraguay, Russia, Bolivia, and Beligum.
+There were many countries from which to choose—such as Paraguay, Russia, Bolivia, and Belgium.
 And while AFS has programs for high schoolers, it also offers programs for graduates, which are a great way to pursue special interests or learn what it's like to pursue a career such as education, marketing, or veterinary medicine.
 You can research the weather, but you cannot form expectations about what your experiences may be.
 Our presence clearly made a great difference to these children who had little excitement in their lives and few opportunities to leave the orphanage.
 Though I grew tired of the conditions, I was constantly aware that I could leave, but they could not."

 When I arrived with 27 American students and two leaders, we were encircled by Ghanaians shouting "obroni," (white person) in voices that were welcoming and friendly.
 As my relationships with my AFS hosts family and friends grew, I realized that they understood me more than I expected they would; their interest in me ran deeper than my identity as a white American girl.